 - when you have finished what you want to say, walk away.

 It might help to have a trade union representative or work colleague with you when confronting your harasser.
 If you feel that you cannot speak to your harasser directly, you could ask a colleague/trade union representative to speak on your behalf.

-The pre-registration year is designed to help you to learn the many different skills you will need to become a qualified pharmacist.
-Occasionally, tutors will have to give trainees constructive criticism.
+The foundation year is designed to help you to learn the many different skills you will need to become a qualified pharmacist.
+Occasionally, designated supervisors will have to give trainees constructive criticism.
 It is helpful to try to use this as a valuable opportunity from which to learn.
 Being open and learning from previous mistakes will make you a better pharmacist.

-Occasionally, tutors may behave in a manner that demonstrates disrespect for others or act in an unprofessional manner with regards to interpersonal contact.
+Occasionally, designated supervisors may behave in a manner that demonstrates disrespect for others or act in an unprofessional manner with regards to interpersonal contact.
 Whilst there is an element of subjectivity in both the witnessing and experiencing of such behaviours, some actions are clearly inappropriate conduct.
-These include:-
+These include:

 - unwanted physical contact

-- sexual harassment, including romantic relationships between tutors and pre-registration trainees
+- sexual harassment, including romantic relationships between designated supervisors and foundation trainees

 - harassment based on gender, age, race, disability, religion or sexual orientation